bazelbuild/bazel/site/docs/tutorial/ios-app.md

 title: Build Tutorial - iOS
 ---

-Introduction to Bazel: Build an iOS App
+Introduction to Bazel: Building an iOS App
 ==========

 In this tutorial, you will learn how to build a simple iOS app.
 You'll do the